-You need customs bonds when you are importing food into the U.S. are required for vehicle imports.
 We can help you assess your importing needs and select the customs bond type that works for you.
 Whether you are importing cars to the USA, importing rice from India, importing other food or more, we can meet your needs.
 We also offer cargo insurance through our network of supply chain companies.
-Let us assist you with obtaining additional insurance that protects you and your overseas imports.
+Let us assist you

 AFC International offers a variety of customs brokerage services that work seamlessly to create an importing business model that helps you thrive.
 Do you have any questions for us?
 Click the bottom right box to chat and we can answer you immediately!
 Clear customs easily with us today by requesting a customs bond quote!
 We are here to serve you!